Updated: Friday, March 21 at 1:48 p.m. — memorial service details can be found at bottom of page.

 “The phone would ring and my mom would answer, and she would say it was ‘kindly old Dick Heller,’” he said.
 “She thought he was like 70 … he was 45 years old.”

 Another Times colleague, Rick Snider, reminisced of Heller as “a real newspaper man” who placed specific focus on each word he wrote, and every last word he edited.

 “It took a lot of yelling as an old-school journalist, but he finally taught me to write a decent story,” Snider said.
 “I owe everything I have to Dick teaching me the business and I will miss my mentor greatly.”

-Heller was not only instrumental to the careers of his own colleagues; he was responsible for the success of others, outside the margins of The Times as well.
+Heller was not only instrumental to the careers of his own colleagues; he was responsible for the success of others beyond The Times’ margins.

-Of those remembering and thanking Heller, are four radio hosts – Eric Bickel, John-Paul Flaim, Jason Bishop and John Auville — of the D.C.-based show, “The Sports Junkies (or The Junkies, as they’re referred to colloquially),” who credit Heller with discovering them, going on 18 years ago, and singlehandedly launching their media careers.
+Of those remembering and thanking Heller are four radio hosts – Eric Bickel, John-Paul Flaim, Jason Bishop and John Auville — of D.C.-based radio show “The Sports Junkies” (or The Junkies, to which they’re more colloquially referred), who credit Heller with discovering them, going on 18 years ago, and singlehandedly launching their media careers.

 In 1996, the Junkies were hosting a cable access television show out of Bowie, Md., had filmed 16 episodes, and were seeking feedback from an unbiased critic within the media.

 “So in February of 1996, I called the Washington Times and asked to speak to Dick,” Flaim explained.
 “Though he expressed his doubts about the quality of a cable access television show, he thought the story of four friends pursuing a passion was interesting.”

 “Dick Heller wrote about our cable access show for The Washington Times,” Bickel tweeted Thursday, upon learning of Heller’s passing. “[106.7] WJFK saw it, and that day invited us to do a demo.”